FAQ

 How do I add another driver other than Vagrant?

-~$ gem install kitchen-openstack # for instance
+~$ gem install kitchen-openstack # or chef gem install kitchen-openstack

 ~$ vi cookbooks/demo/kitchen.yml # wherever your kitchen.yml is for your cookbook